Dissipative phase transition of interacting non-reciprocal fermions

-In the $\phi,\theta$ plane the gap is finite everywhere, except along the line $\theta=-\phi$ where it closes, as we show in Fig.~\ref{fig:non_interacting}(a).
+In the $\phi,\theta$ plane the gap is finite everywhere, except along the line $\phi=-\theta$ where it closes as $\delta\propto|\phi-\phi_c|^2$.
 This implies that an excitation with wave-vector $k_*$ is not affected by dissipation and evolves due to the unitary part of evolution alone~\cite{supplementary_mat}.
-The existence of this gapless mode has direct consequences on the system's dynamics, making observables, such as the particle density, approach the steady state following a universal power-law decay~\cite{supplementary_mat} $\langle n(t)\rangle=\int dk\,\langle n_k \rangle\sim \langle n\rangle_{\text{ss}}-\delta n/\sqrt{t}$.
-Moving away from this line the dissipative gap opens and the dynamics becomes exponential; see Fig.~\ref{fig:non_interacting}(b).
+The existence of this gapless mode has direct consequences on the system's dynamics, making observables, such as the particle density, approach the steady state following a universal power-law decay~\cite{supplementary_mat} $\langle n(t)\rangle\sim \langle n\rangle_{\text{ss}}-\delta n/\sqrt{t}$.
+Moving away from this line the dissipative gap opens and the dynamics becomes exponential; see Fig.~\ref{fig:non_interacting}(a).
 This corresponds to a dissipative transition where the time scale to reach the steady-state diverges.
-We emphasize that this critical dynamics is the result of a balance between momentum dependent gain and loss, which is absent for local gain where the system is always gapped~\cite{Begg2024}.
-The dynamics along the line $\phi=-\theta$ shows non-reciprocal features, since the spectrum is asymmetric in momentum space $\lambda_k-\lambda_{-k}= 2(J_+-J_-)\sin k$, leading to a non-reciprocal transient occupation $\langle n_{-k}(t)\rangle\neq \langle n_k(t)\rangle$ and so to a non-zero transient current $\langle \mathcal{I}\rangle=-J\int dk\, \sin k\, \langle n_k \rangle \sim \mathcal{I}_0\sin\phi/\sqrt{t}$ that slowly vanishes at long times with a magnitude controlled by the phase of the gain and loss baths~\cite{supplementary_mat}.
+Importantly, the closure of the dissipative gap along the critical line $\phi=-\theta$ arises from the interference between non-reciprocal gain and loss.
+It therefore stands in contrast to the case of purely local gain~\cite{Begg2024}, where the system is always gapped at finite dissipation, irrespective of the reciprocal vs non-reciprocal character of the dynamics (i.e. for any value of $\phi$).
+In our system, in the presence of non-reciprocal losses, non-reciprocal gain is necessary for closing the gap.
+The dynamics along the line $\phi=-\theta$ shows both critical and non-reciprocal features, since the spectrum is asymmetric in momentum space $\lambda_k-\lambda_{-k}= 2(J_+-J_-)\sin k$, leading to a non-reciprocal transient occupation $\langle n_{-k}(t)\rangle\neq \langle n_k(t)\rangle$ and so to a non-zero transient current $\langle \mathcal{I}\rangle\sim \mathcal{I}_0\sin\phi/\sqrt{t}$ that slowly vanishes at long times with a magnitude controlled by the phase of the gain and loss baths~\cite{supplementary_mat}.